ashwinreddy/blog/_notes/Public/Logos.md

 ---
-title: "Logos"
+title: "logos"
 feed: hide
 ---

-The Greek word _logos_ is an important and complicated one, meaning speech or reason.
-In [[Christianity]], it came to mean the word of God.
-The best example is John 1:1
+the [[greek]] word _logos_ is an important and complicated one, meaning speech or reason.
+In [[christianity]], it came to mean the word of God.
+The best example is john 1:1

-> En arkhêi ên ho lógos, kaì ho lógos ên pròs tòn theón, kaì theòs ên ho lógos.
+> en arkhêi ên ho lógos, kaì ho lógos ên pròs tòn theón, kaì theòs ên ho lógos.

-It shows up in Heraclitus and in [[Stoic]] philosophy.
+it shows up in [[heraclitus]] and in [[stoic]] philosophy.